 The major Canadian first aid and CPR providers offer several other first aid courses other than standard first aid.
-Participants have the option from selecting from courses such as emergency first aid, childcare first aid and stand alone CPR courses.
+Participants have the option of selecting from courses such as emergency first aid, childcare first aid, and stand-alone CPR courses.
 This page will quickly outline the different options candidates have when choosing a first aid or CPR class.

 Emergency First Aid and CPR: